Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 L2 RV Extension
 ^^^^^^^^^^^^^^^

 The RV extension in an L2 file contains the order-by-order RV information for each orderlet (SCI1, SCI2, SCI3, CAL, SKY) determined by the CCF technique.
 This extension is a FITS table that is converted into a Pandas dataframe if the L2 file is read by `kpfpipe.models.level2.KPF2.from_fits()`.
-The rows of the table correspond to the spectral orders, with the values of the keywords `CCD1ROW` and `CCD2ROW` in the RV extension header giving the rows where the Green and Red orders start, respectively.
-The columns are listed below.
+The table rows correspond to the spectral orders, with the values of the keywords `CCD1ROW` and `CCD2ROW` in the RV extension header giving the rows where the Green and Red orders start, respectively.
+The table columns are listed below.

 =============  =================  =========
 Column         Value (example)    Comment